Lake Awoonga: Specifications

-Originally built across the Boyne River south west of Gladstone in the early 1950s as a 12m high mass concrete dam, it was raised by 6m shortly after.
-In the 1980s it was raised again, now as a rockfill structure with a concrete upstream face slab to a full supply level of 30m AHD.
-The dam was raised for a third time in 2002 to its current full supply level of 40m AHD.
+Originally built across the Boyne River south west of Gladstone in the early 1950s as a 12 m mass concrete weir, it was raised by 6 m shortly after.
+In the 1980s it was raised again, as a rockfill structure with a concrete upstream face slab to a full supply level of 30 m AHD.
+The dam was raised for a third time in 2002 to its current full supply level of 40 m AHD.
 The embankment was formed from rock excavated from a quarry on the side of the dam wall.
-The embankment is over 650 m in length and 54.4 m in height, with a volume of approximately 2000000 m3 of rock.
+The embankment is over 650 m long and 54.4 m high, with a volume of approximately 2 e6m3 of rock.
 This design of the current dam allows for further raising, if necessary, through the addition of gates to the top of the spillway.
-The maximum capacity of the present dam is 777000 Ml.
+The maximum capacity of the resultant reservoir is 777000 Ml.
 The second raising of the dam was built by Thiess Brothers and was completed in March 1985.

-The dam reached its lowest level of 7.44% capacity in February 2003, and its highest recorded level of 192.9% (8.3m over the spillway) in January 2013 as a result of heavy rain from ex Tropical Cyclone Oswald.
+The reservoir reached its lowest level of 7.44% capacity in February 2003, and its highest recorded level of 192.9% (8.3 m over the spillway) in January 2013 as a result of heavy rain from ex-Tropical Cyclone Oswald.
 The dam continued spilling from 25 January until early May.

-When full the lake is 40 m (111 feet) above sea level.
+When full, the lake is 40 m AHD.
 Approximately 200,000 fish are released each year including barramundi and some mangrove jack.
 By early 2006 a total of over 2.9 million fish had been released into Lake Awoonga including 2.4 million barramundii, 470,000 sea mullet and 15,000 mangrove jack.
 These fish were bred at Gladstone Area Water Board's Fish Hatchery facility.
-The largest barramundi caught, as at November 2008, weighed in at a 36.5 kg (80.5 lbs).
-Lake Awoonga is one of the only dams in Australia to have been stocked with mangrove jack.
+As of November 2008, the largest barramundi caught weighed in at 36.5 kg.
+Lake Awoonga is one of the only reservoirs in Australia to be stocked with mangrove jack.